1958 1959 1960 1961 1962 1963 1964

 3 Title: Like

-A Baby Len Barry was
+A Baby Len Barry ( 12

-born on 12 Jun 1942 in Philadelphia, USA.
-After graduating
+Jun 1942 - 5 Nov 2020) was born in Philadelphia, USA.
+After

-military, forming a group called the Dovelles.
-As part of the
+the military, forming a group called the Dovelles.
+As part of

-group he enjoyed a few hit singles, but left to develop a solo
+the group he enjoyed a few hit singles, but left to develop a solo

 career.
 His first big hit was "1-2-3", which reached